UN-OCHA/common_design/README.md

 ## Task management

 This project uses node.js for some development tasks: watching and linting, JS linting and SVG icon sprite generation.
 See [scripts in package.json][pkg-scripts] for full config.
-To get a list of commands, do `npm run` and it will output all possible options.
+To get a list of commands, do `npm run` inside the base-theme to have it output all possible options.

   [pkg-scripts]: https://github.com/UN-OCHA/common_design/blob/develop/package.json#L8-L17